rlawhdals/Bayes_CNN/README.md

 # 1. First-Stage Kernel Construction

-- `kernel.R` : Constructs the first-stage kernel using subsampling, function emulation, and a frequentist estimator.
-- `kernel.cpp` : C++ functions used to construct the kernels.
+- `kernel.cpp` : C++ functions used to construct the kernels and our algorithms.

 # 2. DA-AVM Algorithms